I like to read tagesschau.de, so I wrote a script to scrape it in regular intervals.

 f.write(data.decode())

-I automatically ran this script once per hour for more then two years, which gave me $\approx$ 15,000 unique news articles.
+I automatically ran this script once per hour for more than two years, which gave me $\approx$ 15,000 unique news articles.

 Now that we have a dataset, we can do some exploratory data analysis.
 For example, we can investigate when articles are published.
 Let’s plot the number of articles per weekday:

-Apparently, more articles are published on Wednesday and Friday, while, during the weekend, the least articles are published.
-This sounds reasonable: less people work on the weekend, so there are fewer articles.
+More articles are published on Wednesday and Friday, while, during the weekend, the least articles are published.
+This sounds reasonable: fewer people work on the weekend, so there are fewer articles.
 But what is the reason for the spike on Fridays?
 Since the articles contain the exact publication date, we can plot the distribution of articles for each day, over each hour.
 The plot looks like this:

 Here, we notice something interesting: Quite a lot of articles are published on Friday around 17:00 and 20:00.
 My hypothesis is that these are articles that the editorial staff pushed out so that people have stuff to read during the weekend.